quasarframework/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 Navigate to the Quasar [GitHub repository](https://github.com/quasarframework/quasar) and press "Fork" in the upper right-hand corner.

-::: warning Select dev branch
+::: warning Select v1 branch
-Make sure you have `dev` branch selected and this is where all the work is done.
+Make sure you have `v1` branch selected and this is where all the work is done.
 :::

 #### Clone the forked repository